Bampton, Oxfordshire: Other notable buildings

+Governance

+There are three tiers of local government covering Bampton, at parish, district and county level: Bampton Parish Council, West Oxfordshire District Council, and Oxfordshire County Council.
+The parish council has an office at Bampton Town Hall and generally meets at the Old School Community Centre.

+Administrative history

+Bampton was an ancient parish in the Bampton hundred of Oxfordshire.
+The parish was subdivided into eight hamlets: Aston, Brighthampton, Chimney, Cote, Lew, Shifford, Weald, and a Bampton hamlet covering the central part of the parish around the town itself.
+From the 17th century onwards, parishes were given various civil functions under the poor laws in addition to their original ecclesiastical functions.
+In some cases, including Bampton, parish functions under the poor laws were exercised by subdivisions of the parish rather than the parish as a whole.
+In Bampton's case, the hamlets of Aston and Cote jointly administered poor law functions, as did the hamlets of Bampton and Weald, whilst the other four townships each administered the poor laws on their own.
+As such, the old parish became six civil parishes in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws, with the Bampton civil parish thereafter just covering the two old hamlets of Bampton and Weald.

 Transport

 In 1861 the East Gloucestershire Railway was built through the northernmost part of the parish, about 2 mi north of the village.
 In 1873 a station was opened in Brize Norton parish.
 It was about 1 mi south of Brize Norton village and 2 mi north of Bampton, but the station was named "Bampton".

 In 1937 RAF Brize Norton was established and in 1940 the Great Western Railway renamed the station Brize Norton and Bampton.
 British Railways closed the station and the East Gloucestershire Railway in 1962.
-Bampton is served by Stagecoach in Oxfordshire bus route 19, which links Carterton and Witney via Standlake.
-Buses run from Mondays to Saturdays at two-hourly intervals.
+Bampton is served by bus route 19, which is run by Pulhams Coaches and runs every hour between Carterton, Standlake and Witney Monday to Saturday daytimes.
 There is no Sunday or bank holiday service.

 Village life

 Culture

 Bampton has a tradition of Morris dancing which may be 600 years old.
 Documentary and circumstantial evidence show that Morris dancing in Bampton goes back at least to the 1790s.
 It used to be performed in Bampton on Whit Monday but the date has recently changed to the late May bank holiday.
 The town is also the home of Bampton Classical Opera which performs both in Bampton and elsewhere.

 Bampton Youth Centre was founded in 1984 in the former Victorian primary school building.